The Hasse principle for 9-nodal cubic threefolds

+So, if $n_3+n_4>0$, then $C$ is the transverse union of six lines, and then $n_3=n_4=0$, contradiction.
+Therefore $n_3=n_4=0$, so that $C=\sum_1^5 C_j$ where $C_5$ is a conic and the other components are lines.
+Then also $n_2=0$ and \DHrefpart{i} is proved. \begin{remark} If there is a tenth singular point, then it is known classically that $X$ is a form of the Segre cubic. \end{remark} For \DHrefpart{ii}, note that the description of the curve $C$ in the proof of \DHrefpart{i} shows that there are exactly four 2--planes on $X$ through each node.
+Each plane in $X$ contains 4 nodes of $X$, so that there are just 9 planes in $X$.

-\DHrefpart{iii}: It is also true that $\Gamma$ consists of 4 lines and a conic; these components then have bidegrees $(0,1),(0,1),(1,0),(1,0)$ and $(1,1)$.
-So through each node of $X$ there are 4 lines in $X$ that pass through a further node and every such line is the intersection of a unique pair of 2--planes in $T$.
-Each of the 4 nodes in a 2--plane $L$ lies on two lines of the form $L\cap M$, since each line in $\Gamma$ meets two others.
-Hence the vertex of $G$ corresponding to $L$ meets 4 others, and there are therefore 18 edges in $G$.
-Note that a triangle in $G$ is a sum $\sum_1^3 L_i$ that is a hyperplane section, so that each edge in $G$ lies in a unique triangle.
-It is now easy to verify that any graph satisfying these conditions is unique.
-Finally, it is clear that the 1--skeleton given satisfies these conditions.
+\DHrefpart{iii}: From the description of $C$ it also follows that through each node of $X$ there are 4 lines in $X$ that pass through a further node and every such line is the intersection of a unique pair of 2--planes in $X$.
+Each of the 4 nodes in a 2--plane $L$ lies on two lines of the form $L\cap M$, since each line in $C$ meets two others.
+This proves \DHrefpart{iii}.